I got too many idiotic all-over-the-ballpark comments here.

 Thank you very much.

-Uh, I drive in my car and I listen to you, and I'm like constantly yelling at the radio every day, so I'm glad I have my time to speak.
+I drive in my car and I listen to you, and I'm like constantly yelling at the radio every day, so I'm glad I have my time to speak.

-Um what are you usually yelling at when you're yelling at the radio?
+What are you usually yelling at when you're yelling at the radio?

-I just I'm just frustrated, and every four years I get more and more stressed out when it comes to this political arena.
+I'm just frustrated, and every four years I get more and more stressed out when it comes to this political arena.

-So you're not so much yelling at me, you're yelling about the things I'm discussing.
+No, you're not so much yelling at me, you're yelling about the things I'm discussing.

 I'm very engaged.

-I worked in government for a long time, and uh my first day on the job, a very astute co-worker said two things about working in government.
+I worked in government for a long time, and my first day on the job, a very astute co-worker said two things about working in government.

-The first thing is never legitimize that which is illegitimate.
+The first thing is, never legitimize that which is illegitimate.

-And the second thing was you have to be like Teflon.
+And the second thing was, you have to be like Teflon.

-And so, in a lot of ways, I think that by um lowering himself to even uh talking about these uh um ads that they're putting on and all these This trash that they're throwing at Romney.
+And so, in a lot of ways, I think that by lowering himself to even talking about these ads that they're putting on and all this trash that they're throwing at Romney, you know, it just brings us down to their level.

-So what do you think about that?
+So, what do you think about that?

 There are all these schools of thought.